Startseite » Technical consulting » Risk analysis, HAZOP

 Risk analysis, HAZOP

-In the analysis, hazards are identified and assessed.
-VWE uses the HAZOP methodology (PAAG procedure), one of the most widely used tools for hazard identification, which is also recognised by other authorities.
+Hazards are identified and evaluated in the analysis.
+VOIGT+WIPP Engineers use the HAZOP methodology (PAAG procedure), one of the most widely used tools for hazard identification, which is also recognized by the authorities.
+We use the qualitative risk graph and the LOPA (Layer of Protection Analysis) methodology to assess the risks.

 Hazard identification – HAZOP

 You benefit from the systematic procedure according to the British Standard (BS IEC 61882), which we follow in carrying out the HAZOP studies.
 We systematically investigate all deviations from the target state and their consequences.
 Subsequently, we document the results and derive recommendations for increasing the safety of your processes.
+We are also happy to support you in implementing these recommendations.

 The qualitative risk graph